OP-TEE/build/docs/rpi3.md

   patches and OP-TEE patches into the official Raspbian Linux kernel build).

-Having that said, in the section below about NFS boot, we've been successfully using an Ubuntu based root-fs (linaro-vivid).
+Having that said, in the section below about NFS boot, we've been successfully using a Debian based Linaro root-fs.

 # 5. NFS Boot
 Booting via NFS and TFTP is quite useful for several reasons, but the obvious